Help girls bust gender stereotypes

 This sounds pretty harmless, but for a girl who wants to play football, or a boy who hates team sports, it makes them feel they can’t express who they really are.
 Gender stereotypes try to put limits on what you can do and who you can be.

 Guiding encourages girls to smash stereotypes, giving girls the chance to explore a whole range of skills and activities – from Craftivism to Digital design.
-We give them opportunities to talk with barrier-breaking women like adventurer Anna McNuff, and chances to make change happen as an Advocate or on our Action for Change programme.
+We give them opportunities to talk with barrier-breaking women like adventurer Anna McNuff, and chances to make change happen as an Advocate.
 And older girls can run peer education sessions all about Breaking Free from gender stereotypes.

 My daughter used ice hockey for her Rainbow agility badge.
 We don't care for stereotypes! pic.twitter.com/Il7BU3MwbF— Alison Pinto (@AlisonP46814624) March 1, 2020